 Associated with this program is the Community Alternatives Program for Consumer-Directed Services (CAPCD), previously called the Community Alternatives Program for Choice (CAP/Choice).
 This option offers participants consumer direction of some of their care services as well as expands some of the services covered by this waiver.
 This model of program is based on the Medicaid concept of Cash and Counseling and is sometimes called self-directed care or participant direction.
 Under CAP/Consumer-Directed, participants can hire family members (or whomever they choose) to provide personal assistance services.
 Phrased another way, the adult children of aging parents can be paid to be their caregivers.
 The participant / care recipient is the “employer”, but a third-party agency sits between NC Medicaid and the care provider.
 The care provider submits timesheets for the hours of care they provide.
 The 3rd party bills Medicaid, receives payment from Medicaid, withholds taxes, unemployment insurance and administrative fees, and pays the care provider.
-In 2020, it is estimated that care providers receive approximately $12.00 to 15.00 per hour for their caregiving efforts.

 CAP/DA and CAPCD are both available to North Carolina residents who are at least 18 years of age and have a physical or mental disability that results in a need for the level of care typically found in nursing homes.
 These waivers are intended for low-income families, and as such, persons must meet the eligibility requirements for North Carolina Medicaid.
 NC considers both the applicant’s income and assets.

 NC 2020 Medicaid Income Guidelines